-The rate of New Jerseyans testing positive for the virus is close to 20 in 1,000.
-Bergen County, where the state’s first case was diagnosed, continues to have the most cases, with 19,891.
-Essex continues to have the greatest number of deaths, 1,828 lab-confirmed and another 249 suspected to be due to the virus.
-Among large municipalities, the infection rate in Paterson (Passaic County) remains the highest, at about 56 positive cases per 1,000 people.
+The rate of New Jerseyans testing positive for the virus is about 23 in 1,000.
+Bergen County, where the state’s first case was diagnosed, continues to have the most cases, with 22,439.
+Essex continues to have the greatest number of deaths, 1,899 lab-confirmed and another 230 suspected to be due to the virus.
+Among large municipalities, the infection rate in Paterson (Passaic County) remains the highest, at nearly 52 positive cases per 1,000 people.

 Long-term care facilities have been especially hard-hit and their cases comprise a significant portion of all cases.
-The state released updated data for individual facilities today, Monday.
-Cases among long-term care residents alone make up nearly 14% of all cases in the state; including staff, 21% of all cases derive from these settings.
-Deaths attributed to long-term care residents and staff account for more than 43% of lab-confirmed and probable deaths in the state.
+Data for individual facilities were updated Monday.
+Cases among long-term care residents alone make up 12.3% of all cases in the state; including staff, about 19% of all cases derive from these settings.
+Deaths attributed to long-term care residents and staff account for 45% of lab-confirmed and probable deaths in the state.

-On Thursday, the U.S. Department of Labor reported that close to 47,000 New Jerseyans filed for unemployment in the week ending July 4.
-That’s a 70% increase over the prior week and is likely due to state employee furloughs and end-of-year school layoffs, according to the state Department of Labor and Workforce Development.
-Some 1.35 million New Jerseyans have filed for unemployment since the start of the pandemic in early March.
-A total of $9.9 billion in benefits has been paid.
+The U.S. Department of Labor reported that nearly 24,000 New Jerseyans filed for unemployment in the week ending Sept.
+19, a 25% increase over the prior week.
+More than 1.6 million New Jerseyans have filed for unemployment since the start of the pandemic in early March, with a total of $15.6 billion in state and federal benefits paid.

-Every week, NJ Spotlight updates the map that tracks the change in cases week-by-week since the start of the pandemic.
+Once a month, NJ Spotlight updates the map that tracks the change in cases since the start of the pandemic.
 To see the growth in cases, click on the arrow in the green box beneath the map.

 Demographic data shows the virus is hitting some age groups, races and ethnicities harder than others, while there is little difference between the sexes.
 NJ Spotlight updates this every Tuesday.

-The number of people infected worldwide since the outbreak of the disease late last year is nearly 13 million, and the number infected has surpassed 3.3 million in the United States, according to Johns Hopkins University’s Coronavirus COVID-19 global tracker.
-The number of deaths in the United States is more than 135,000.
-While state health officials are not reporting data about recoveries in the general population, Johns Hopkins’ tracker shows 31,190 New Jerseyans as recovered, which would represent nearly 18% of cases.
+The number of people infected worldwide since the outbreak of the disease late last year is nearly 33.2 million, and the number infected has surpassed 7.1 million in the United States, according to Johns Hopkins University’s Coronavirus COVID-19 global tracker.
+The number of deaths in the United States is almost 205,000.
+While state health officials are not reporting data about recoveries in the general population, Johns Hopkins’ tracker shows 34,650 New Jerseyans as recovered, which would represent nearly 17% of cases.